 Licensed therapists, therapist interns, and allied health professionals who work with children, adolescents, and their families.

 The certificate program satisfies the instructional requirement of the Association for Play Therapy (APT) to become a Registered Play Therapist (RPT), as well as a Registered Play Therapist Supervisor (RPT-S).
 UC San Diego Extension is approved by the APT to offer continuing education specific to play therapy (APT Approved Provider 98-046

 ).
 Details about requirements and applications for the designations may be obtained from the Association for Play Therapy www.a4pt.org

 Spring and summer 2021 courses:

 The safety and health of our students, instructors, and staff is of the utmost importance to the Healthcare department at UCSD Extension.
-Due to the concerns and effects of the COVID-19 pandemic, all Play Therapy classes will be offered remotely via Zoom on the regularly scheduled day and time, at least through spring quarter, 2021.
+Due to the concerns and effects of the COVID-19 pandemic, all Play Therapy classes will be offered remotely via Zoom on the regularly scheduled day and time, at least through fall quarter, 2021.